threewisemonkeys-as/cai/debug_gym_bundle/README.md

 ### Updating Configuration

 - Change the LLM by editing `llm` inside `debug_gym_buggen.yaml`.
+- Point to an alternate issue-generation template via `issue_gen_config`.
 - Adjust images, output locations, or worker counts in the `run` section.
 - Provide a different instruction file by updating `environment.instructions_file`.
+- Override the agent system prompt by editing `agent.system_prompt_file` or supplying an inline `agent.system_prompt` value.

 > Note: The script requires the `fire` package for its CLI interface, plus all
 > Debug-Gym, SWE-bench, and SWE-smith dependencies used in the original repo.